 The symptoms of MSA reflect the progressive loss of function and death of different types of nerve cells in the brain and spinal cord.
 MSA is one of a family of neurological disorders known as an atypical parkinsonian disorder.
 The initial symptoms can be difficult to distinguish from those of Parkinson's disease, and can include:

-MSA is a rare disease, affecting potentially 15,000 to 50,000 Americans, including men and women and all racial groups.
-Symptoms tend to appear in a person's 50s and advance rapidly over the course of 5 to 10 years, with progressive loss of motor function and eventual confinement to bed.
-People with MSA often develop pneumonia in the later stages of the disease and may suddenly die from cardiac or respiratory issues.
+Symptoms tend to appear in a person's 50s and advance rapidly over the course of five to 10 years.
+A person with MSA will have increased difficulty with movement and eventually become bedridden.
+People with MSA often develop swallowing problems that can lead to pneumonia in the later stages of the disease.

 MSA tends to progress more rapidly than Parkinson's disease, and most people with MSA will require an aid for walking, such as a cane or walker, within a few years after symptoms begin.

 Other symptoms of MSA include:

 Who is more likely to get multiple system atrophy?